-- be enrolled as college juniors who will have one or two semesters remaining in an accredited U.S. college after completing the summer institute; this includes international students pursuing an undergraduate degree at an accredited U.S. four-year college or university.
+- Have junior or senior standing in an accredited U.S. college with one or two semesters remaining after completing the summer institute; this includes international students pursuing an undergraduate degree at an accredited U.S. four-year college or university.

 Application Deadline and Requirements

-Applicants must upload the following materials to the online application; if these documents are not already in electronic form, please have them scanned and ready before you begin.
+Applicants must upload the following materials to the online application.
+(If these documents are not already in electronic form, please scan them before you begin)